PowerShell/PowerShell-RFC/1-Draft/RFCXXXX-RFC-Invoke-DscResource.md

 #### Syntax

-As we don't plan on changing the usage, plus the functions is currently not available outside of PowerShell, and there is currently no command for PowerShell 7+, there is no need to change the Syntax found in Windows PowerShell 5.1.
+As we don't plan on changing the usage much, plus the functions is currently not available outside of PowerShell, and there is currently no command for PowerShell 7+, so there is no need to change the Syntax found in Windows PowerShell 5.1.

 The increment in PowerShell [MAJOR](https://semver.org/#spec-item-8)'s version field is enough to indicate the change of public API (as per [Semantic Versioning](https://semver.org/)).